 While driving for Uber yesterday, I found myself in the nearby city of Frederick.
 While there, I thought I’d stop by the newer Walmart on the north part of town.
 I checked out the diecast car section in the toy department.
 I’ve gotten back into collecting Hot Wheels.
 Not the one dollar mainline cars like I did before, but the premium cars.
 They have Real Riders wheels and a metal base.

 Walmart only had one on the pegs that fit my new collecting criteria.
 It was a car from Project Cars 2 video game.
 It was the Acura NSX GT3, or so I thought.
-This is what the Hot Wheels car is supposed to look like:
+Here is what the Hot Wheels car is supposed to look like:

-This is what I found on the pegs yesterday:
+Here is what I found on the pegs yesterday:

 Notice the difference?
-Instead of containing the Acura NSX GT3, the blister card now contains a crappy, cheap mainline car that sells for less than a dollar.
+Instead of containing the Acura NSX GT3, the blister card now includes a crappy, cheap mainline car that sells for less than a dollar.
 Premium cars like the Acura NSX GT3 sell for $5.74.